 The course is part of this learning path

-- Understand what Inheritance and Polymorphism and how to implement it
+- Understand what Inheritance and Polymorphism are and how to implement them

 - Learn the benefits of working with Interfaces and Abstract Classes

 - A basic understanding of software development